FredGandt/KISSMyEars/README.md

 ## Development
 I haven't even finished building it yet and it's already, by far, the most satisfying music player I have used, but there is still a lot of coding to do.
-This is my primary music player, and there's no better way to assess the usability than by actually using it, so every day I tinker with ideas and bugs.
+This is my primary, nay, only music player, and there's no better way to assess the usability than by actually using it, so every day I tinker with ideas and bugs.
 Speaking as an alpha user, it's coming along nicely :)

 Feel free to try it out as an unpackaged extension while I work on it, and I will publish it on the Chrome Web Store when it's in a fit state for simpler installation.